 The Board shall organize Forums at which information will be disseminated and discussion of issues relating to the School and pupils will take place.
-The Director and at least one Board member shall attend each Forum, which shall be open to all Parents, teachers and staff.
+The Head of School and at least one Board member shall attend each Forum, which shall be open to all Parents, teachers and staff.

 The Board shall hold at least three School Forums each year.